-UrbanPlan is offered at over 65 high schools in economics or government courses in the junior and senior years.
+UrbanPlan is offered at over 30 high schools in economics, government, and other courses primarily in the junior and senior years.
 In the 15 class hours of the curriculum, students form development teams to respond to a “request for proposals” for the redevelopment of a blighted site in a fictional community.
 Each team member assumes one of five roles: Finance Director, Marketing Director, City Liaison, Neighborhood Liaison, or Site Planner.

 Through these roles, students develop a visceral understanding of how various market forces (supply and demand, availability of capital, risk vs reward, etc.) clash and collaborate with non-market forces (regulation, politics, advocacy groups, etc.) to create the built environment.
 They must reconcile the often-competing agendas to create a well-designed, market-responsive, financeable, and buildable project.